 This isn't about research, it's about civilians observing wild animals.
 You need to have a concept of "wild-ness", otherwise you just assume everything is tame.

 Also it would be a disaster if people only learn about animals through pop media.
 What's commercially viable and delivered on your screen is always a warped vision of reality.
-Some bullshit discovery doc about DANGEROUS BIRDS or whatever the fuck is much different than visiting an aviary, seeing the real creatures, and talking to people who care for them all day.
+Some bullshit discovery doc about DANGEROUS BIRDS or whatever the frick is much different than visiting an aviary, seeing the real creatures, and talking to people who care for them all day.

 Good point.
 It's one thing to see a documentary about sharks and come away thinking "horrible gluttonous predator", then go see a shark exhibit at an aquarium and realize they are just normal animals.
 It goes both ways.